 You can expect to pay a lot more for metal roofing materials, when comparing them to asphalt, but you can also expect them to last to three times as long.

 Roofing installation also plays a big role in your roof’s potential lifetime.
 Finding a competent licensed roofing contractor and selecting quality materials is imperative.

 Proper ongoing upkeep can extend the lifetime of your roof.

 This consists of keeping the valley of your roof clean including gutters.
 The buildup of leaves and debris will decrease the lifetime of your roof.
 Many people often overlook the importance of cleaning the roof’s gutters.
 When the gutters become clogged you can assume that water is backing up and keeping your roofing tiles/shingles moist longer than necessary.
 Granted, this isn’t as a big of an issue for us here in Phoenix, but it’s still important to keep your roof free of buildup and debris.

-by: Juan Luis Leon Lopez, Owner of Estrella Roofing in Phoenix, AZ
+Best Practice Tips by Juan Leon Lopez, Owner of Estrella Roofing in Phoenix, AZ

 Here at Estrella Roofing we strive to be the preferred roofing contractor for residential and commercial roofing.
 I personally facilitate each bid and/or project.
 I have done business this way since I began Estrella Roofing Company over six years ago.
 It’s this approach, and dedication to customer satisfaction that has powered much of the growth we have seen over the last three years.
 Contact me today for a free quote or consultation.
 I look forward to speaking with you.